 The best part of what I do is the creativity, the diversity, and the connections I get to have with clients; ironically these can also be the downfalls as sometimes it becomes very overwhelming and can be exhausting without proper self-care and downtime.

-What is your favorite joke about your own profession?
+What is your favourite joke about your own profession?

 That people want to open a flower shop when they retire because I must just sit around and sniff the flowers all day – it is HARD WORK!!!
 Always on your feet and TONS of lifting!